Simulation-calibrated Bayesian inference for progenitor properties of the microquasar SS 433: Conclusions

 Our main conclusions are: \begin{itemize} \item Inverse modeling via Bayesian inference is a powerful tool for astrophysics, but must be paired with other methods such as SBC for robust predictions.
 In our uncalibrated runs, an extremely large number (100,000) of live points was needed to probe degeneracies in the period, eccentricity, and natal kick direction; in our SBC runs, which are unparallelizable due to the need of serially saving all ZAMS priors and ZAMS and XRB posteriors outside of the \texttt{dynesty} evaluations, we show that calibration can still break such degeneracies with a smaller---but still large---number (5,000) of live points.

-\item We find that the BH progenitor mass can be $< 25 \Msol$ which challenges the result of \cite{2024ApJ...975L..28C} that the progenitor likely has mass $> 25 \Msol$.
+\item We find that the BH progenitor ZAMS mass is $< 25 \Msol$ for binaries with a low donor mass $m_*$ and high mass transfer rate.
+However, an improved SBC procedure shows that the BH progenitor ZAMS mass is $> 25 \Msol$, in agreement with the result of \cite{2024ApJ...975L..28C}, for binaries with a high donor mass $m_*$ and low mass transfer rate.
+This results in a trade-off where binaries with high donor mass $m_*$, and hence producing HMXRBs, have a mass transfer rate that is less than the value that defines an SS\,433-like binary.
+The bimodal nature of our calibrated posteriors, as detailed in Section III.B., is an important and intriguing outcome of the SBC approach.
 We also attempted sampling runs assuming that BHs do not receive natal kicks, which proved challenging despite the lower dimensional parameter space.
-We leave both of these details for further investigation in upcoming future work that will also employ evolutionary/genetic algorithms \cite{MacMasterSteinle2026inprep}.
+We leave both of these details for further investigation in upcoming future work that will employ evolutionary/genetic algorithms and improved SBC \cite{MacMasterSteinle2026inprep}.

 \item The sampler's ability to find SS\,433-like binaries is sensitive to the assumed variance of the mass transfer rate in the likelihood Eq.~(\ref{Eq:SamplePosterior}), which corresponds to the measurement uncertainty on the observed mass transfer rate of SS\,433 (see Table~\ref{Tab:Measurements}).
 This motivates future observational campaigns to provide improved constraints on the mass transfer rate of the binary in SS\,433.
 For example, if the future space-based AXIS telescope \citep{2023SPIE12678E..1ER} can constrain the uncertainty by at least one or two orders of magnitude smaller than the current measurement it would provide a potential performance boost for a model such as ours, a topic we leave to upcoming work \cite{MacMasterSteinle2026inprep}. \end{itemize} We note that our choice of the \textsc{COSMIC} population synthesis model stems from its modular design which allows for a high amount of binary specification in the likelihood evaluation, and the use of other models may lead to different results, although many such models are based on the same or similar assumptions.